slopezpereyra/slopezpereyra.github.io/_posts/2020-09-17-speedUpPython.md

 tags: [Python, Performance]
 ---

 A while ago, I had to speed up some Python code.
-I learnt a few things about speeding up Python codes that I am sharing (in no particular order).
+I learnt a few things about speeding up Python codes that I am sharing (in no particular order, but the couple major ones are underlined).
 Perhaps you find them useful:

 - Profile First, where is time consumed most using time, `cProfile` or `line_profiler`
 - Replace `Pandas` operations with `Numpy` operations wherever possible.